Peter Bell (film)

-Peter Bell (Pietje Bell), subtitled as Peter Bell: The Movie (Pietje Bell: De Film) is a 2002 Dutch-language comedy drama film written and directed by Maria Peters and produced by Dave Schram and Hans Pos, based on the Pietje Bell books by Chris van Abkoude, starring Quinten Schram as Pietje Bell with supporting roles played by Rick Engelkes, Katja Herbers, Stijn Westenend, Felix Strategier, Marjan Luif, Arjan Ederveen, Willem Nijholt, Angela Groothuizen, Roef Ragas and Frensch de Groot.
+Peter Bell (Pietje Bell), subtitled as Peter Bell: The Movie (Pietje Bell: De Film) is a 2002 Dutch-language comedy drama film written and directed by Maria Peters and produced by Dave Schram and Hans Pos, based on the first five Pietje Bell books by Chris van Abkoude, starring Quinten Schram as Pietje Bell with supporting roles played by Rick Engelkes, Katja Herbers, Stijn Westenend, Felix Strategier, Marjan Luif, Arjan Ederveen, Willem Nijholt, Angela Groothuizen, Roef Ragas and Frensch de Groot.

 The film was released in the Netherlands on 17 November 2002 by Buena Vista International.
 It received a Golden Film award (75,000 visitors) and a Platinum Film award (200,000 visitors) in 2002.
 A sequel, Peter Bell II: The Hunt for the Czar Crown, was released in 2003.

 Plot

-In 1930, Rotterdam, Peter Bell (Pietje Bell) is a spirited ten-year-old whose pranks delight his friends and frustrate adults.
+In 1930 Rotterdam, Peter Bell (Pietje Bell) is a spirited ten-year-old whose pranks delight his friends and frustrate adults.
 After a string of incidents lands him on the front pages of a major city newspaper, Pietje bristles at exaggerated reports by journalist Paul Velinga and the paper’s powerful publisher, Stark.
 Determined to set the record straight and “do good” in his own way, Pietje forms a secret club with his friends Sproet, Kees, Engeltje, Peentje and Jaap: De Zwarte Hand (“The Black Hand”).

 The youngsters’ escapades bring them into conflict with their strict neighbor and schoolmaster Jozef Geelman and his pharmacist father, while tensions at home rise between Pietje and his older sister Martha, who also teaches at his school.
 When Pietje and his friends stumble upon a den of thieves, events spiral and the authorities briefly suspect Pietje of wrongdoing.
 At the same time, Pietje tries to protect Sproet from his violent, unemployed father, Jan Lampe, drawing the Black Hand deeper into efforts to expose real criminals and help families in their neighborhood.